raycast/extensions/extensions/hoarder-bookmark/README.md

 - **One-Click Actions**:Open bookmarks in your browser, copy links, or delete instantly.
 - **Preview Support**: View bookmark details and screenshots without leaving Raycast
 - **Keyboard Navigation**: Fully keyboard-accessible for maximum efficiency
+- **Customizable Display**:Set up your preferred information display for bookmarks

 All powered by Hoarder's robust API, bringing your bookmark management right into Raycast's streamlined interface.